Data Model

 On a high level, each time series consists of an identifier and a set of sample values:

-In Prometheus 3.0, the data model allows any UTF-8 characters in metric names and label names.
-However, this comes with some caveats described further below.
+Since Prometheus 3.0, the data model allows arbitrary UTF-8 characters in metric names and label names.
+However, using this extended character set comes with some caveats described further below.

-Every series is uniquely identified by a metric name and a set of key/value pairs called "labels".
+Prometheus uniquely identifies every series by its metric name and a set of key/value pairs called labels.
 For example, one of the series identifiers in the diagram above is:

 Metric names